Syslifters/sysreptor/docs/docs/reporting/ai-agent.md

 For specialized, on-demand workflows you can add [Agent Skills](https://agentskills.io/specification) under the same `.agents` tree.
 Skills differ from `AGENTS.md`: only a short catalog is always visible; full instructions are loaded later, and only if the model decides a skill fits the task.
 See the agentskills.io guides on [writing skills](https://agentskills.io/skill-creation/best-practices) and [optimizing descriptions](https://agentskills.io/skill-creation/optimizing-descriptions) for how to structure effective skills.

+You can import the [report-writing skill](/assets/agent-skills.tar.gz) into project notes as a starting point.

 ![Agent skills](/images/agent-skills.png)

 Each skill is a folder note under `skills` with a child note titled exactly `SKILL.md`.
 Put the skill frontmatter and instructions in the `SKILL.md` note body (markdown), for example: